daemianmack/mazes-for-programmers/clojure/README.md

 [binary].
 This allows for a full-blown REPL experience with something like CIDER in Emacs.

+#### Example REPL invocation
+`
+> clj -A:cider
+`

+This will print out the port on which nREPL is now listening for your editor to connect.

 [binary]: https://clojure.org/guides/getting_started

 ### ClojureScript for fast CLI iterations